 Lutz F. Tietze, Goettingen

 Prof. Dr. Barbara Kirchner, Rh.
-Fr.-Wilhelms-University Bonn (lead management)
+Fr.-Wilhelms-Universität Bonn (lead)

 Prof. Dr. Tobias Beck, University of Hamburg